-I worked on a programme with Professor Baron-Cohen at Cambridge and he has this idea about empathisers and systemisers.
-Systemisers like data and collecting it and empathisers are more in touch with feelings.
-Broadly speaking, blokes tend to fall into the systemisers group and women into the empathisers.
+I worked on a program with Professor Baron-Cohen at Cambridge and he has this idea about empathizers and systemizers.
+Systemizers like data and collecting it and empathizers are more in touch with feelings.
+Broadly speaking, blokes tend to fall into the systemizers group and women into the empathizers.
 He believes, and there's quite a lot of evidence, that hormone exposure in the womb can influence that.
 But it's a very controversial area.
 Gender politics is hugely controversial, for the obvious reason that it's often being used to put down women.

-What was the most surprising thing you learnt when making this series?
+What was the most surprising thing you learned when making this series?

 What do you hope people take away from watching your show?